 Compete in our pie baking contest!
 Put Grandma’s recipe to the test.
 After the contest, sit down to a bountiful harvest dinner at Oak & Grain.
 Bonus- pie for dessert!

 Come see the Gallery of Trees!
 Vote for your favorite tree to be entered into a drawing for dinner for two at Oak & Grain.
 All proceeds to benefit the New Hampshire Food Bank.

 Enter our 150th Anniversary Photo Contest

 Photos could be historical, fun, or just simply a great picture.
 We will be drawing one winner from all the submissions on November 1 (just in time for the holidays!).
 The winner will receive a gift certificate for dinner for two at Oak & Grain.
-To enter, submit your favorite photos of our New Hampshire B&B via email at firstname.lastname@example.org or in person at the front desk of the Inn.
-Why not bring your photos along while visiting at Winterfest?
+To enter, submit your favorite photos of our New Hampshire B&B via email at email@example.com or in person at the front desk of the Inn.
+Why not bring your photos along while visiting one of our great events?
 Good Luck!

 Excerpt from our Past… Red Gables 26th Season

 Perfect Sanitation, Vegetables from Hotel Farm, Best of Milk and Cream.